jefdewitt/jekyll_portfolio/README.md

 The block above excludes markdown files that live in the base directory from appearing in the navigation.

-I've also added a new permalink structure in this file, as follows:
+I've also added a new permalink structure for my site in this file, as follows:

 ```yaml
 # New permalink structure for posts